sdziallas/comp55/docs/labs/13-Refact.md

 like say when you need to keep track of multiple ```GObject```s on the screen, it may make more sense for you to create all of the objects and store them in a list, or potentially a ```HashMap```.
-This also makes it nice because then you could possibly create a loop and function that will create a series of these objects.
+This also makes it nice because then you could create a loop and function that will create a series of these objects.

 For example,
 you might remember a function in the [Timers Lab](10-Timer.html##BallLauncher.java) called ```makeBall```.
-What if instead you create a more general function that passes in
+What if instead, you create a more general function that passes in
 ```(x, y, width, height, color, fill)``` as parameters,
 so that way you could just call ```makeBall``` and a ball appears?